castamos/cmdprove/doc/cmdprove.md

 # ENVIRONMENT

+## Read from the external environment

 `TEST_DEBUG`
 : Setting this variable to 1 is equivalent to passing option '--debug'.

 `TEST_OUT_DIR`
 : Where to write test output, if not provided a temporary directory is used.

+## Set by the framework for each test script

+These variables are always available in the environment of test scripts.

+`TEST_SOURCE_PATH`
+: Path for the current test script under execution.

 `TEST_SOURCE_DIR`
 : Directory containing the current test script under execution.

-These variables are always available in test files.

 In addition, tests are executed with the following shell options set: